freedombox/FreedomBox/README.md

 ## Getting Started

-See the INSTALL file for additional details.
-Run:
+See the INSTALL file for additional details and dependencies.
+To install run:

-    $ make
+    $ sudo python setup.py install

-Once make finishes, run Plinth on the local system with:
+Run Plinth on the local system with:

-    $ bash start.sh
+    $ sudo plinth

+## Contributing

+See the HACKING file for contributing to Plinth.